-A CFM survey identified a serious problem for the region’s manufacturing industry: It had a Rodney Dangerfield challenge — it had no respect.
+A CFM survey identified a serious problem for the region’s manufacturing industry: It had a Rodney Dangerfield challenge — no respect.
 Although manufacturing made up nearly 20 percent of the region’s economy and employed 14 percent of the workforce, its contributions were little appreciated.
 A handful of companies, working with the Portland Development Commission and Clackamas County, turned to CFM to create the Manufacturing 21 Coalition.

 CFM services played a vital role:

 - Public Affairs: CFM organized the Coalition, which grew from a small core group to more than 80 members.
 CFM Partner Norm Eder has served as the Coalition’s executive director and the firm has provided support services.

 - Research: Early in the process, CFM assessed manpower, training and skill-set needs among Manufacturing 21 members to shape an agenda.
 Research consisted of one-on-one executive interviews and an online survey.